wheitman/os-algorithm-analyzer/README.md

 - CFS selects the left-most node as the next process to be executed, since this leftmost task has the smallest VRT and therefore has received the smallest slice of CPU time.

 Each process has a *maximum execution time*, equal to the time that the process has been waiting in the tree divided by the total number of processes:

 $$
 t_{max}=\frac{t_{waiting}}{n_{processes}}
 $$

 When the scheduler is invoked to run a new process:

 1. The leftmost node is select in the rbtree.
 2. If the selected process completes, it is removed from the tree.
-3. If the process reaches $$t_{max}$$ or is interrupted, it is re-inserted into the tree based on its updated execution time.
+3. If the process reaches $t_{max}$ or is interrupted, it is re-inserted into the tree based on its updated execution time.
 4. The new leftmost node is selected, repeating the process.